capnproto/capnproto/doc/_posts/2013-12-13-promise-pipelining-capnproto-vs-ice.md

             50                 /    2      # 3
                               25           # 4

-As such, the ZeroC client takes four network round trips.
+As such, the Thrift and Ice clients take four network round trips.
 Cap'n Proto, however, takes only one.

 Cap'n Proto, you see, sends all six calls from the client to the server at one time.
 For the latter calls, it simply tells the server to substitute the former calls' results into the new requests, once those dependency calls finish.
-Ice can only send three calls to start, then must wait for some to finish before it can continue with the remaining calls.
-Over a high-latency connection, this means the Ice client takes 4x longer than Cap'n Proto to do its work.
+Typical RPC systems can only send three calls to start, then must wait for some to finish before it can continue with the remaining calls.
+Over a high-latency connection, this means they take 4x longer than Cap'n Proto to do their work in this test.

 So, does this matter outside of a contrived example case?
 Yes, it does, because it allows you to write cleaner interfaces with simple, composable methods, rather than monster do-everything-at-once